Early pension release is also referred to as pension unlocking. It’s when you withdraw money from your pension before you are 55.

 To sum up:

-Numerous pension scams claim they can help you to gain access your pension before you turn55.
+Numerous pension scams claim they can help you to gain access to your pension before you turn55.
 They find loopholes in the system.
 Unless you meet the requirements as mentioned earlier or have been explicitly notified by your pension investor of your eligibility for early pension withdrawal, you shouldn’t let a third party do it for you.

 Taking Your Pension Early Because of Ill Health